 There are some caveats that must be noted:

 Go to the Journal Citation Reports database:

-For a Subject Category search, the default sort is by impact factor.
+The default sort is by impact factor.
 You can change the sort (by clicking the column heading) to:

 Eigenfactor and Article Influence scores are also available directly, for free, at Eigenfactor.org.

 The Eigenfactor uses Thomson Reuters (ISI Web of Knowledge) citation data to compute EI and AI scores.